singularityhub/sregistry-cli/README.md

 ## What is this?

 Singularity Global Client is an interface to interact with Singularity containers in many different storage locations.
-We are able to use modern APIs by way of providing and using the software within a Singularity container!
+We can use modern APIs by way of providing and using the software within a Singularity container!
 For older architectures, we provide a [Singularity container](Singularity) for you to use instead.
 You can build it from this repository, or use the provided container on [Singularity Hub](https://www.singularity-hub.org/collections/379).

 If used for the Singularity Registry client, Python 3 is required.
 See our [installation guide](https://singularityhub.github.io/sregistry-cli/install) to get started.
 For more details, please refer to our [documentation](docs).